-Digital transformation in construction: 2025 trends
+Digital transformation in construction: 2026 trends

 But what is digital transformation?
 It is the process of integrating digital technology into all aspects of a business or organization.
 This involves fundamentally changing operations, while delivering more value to customers.

-Digital transformation challenges in the construction industry
+Digital transformation challenges in construction

 While the benefits to embracing digitalisation are numerous, companies still need to overcome some very common challenges.
 The biggest ones are:

-Unfortunately, resistance to change can be a major barrier when it comes to any business embracing new technologies, especially for construction companies.
+Resistance to change can be a major barrier when it comes to any business embracing new technologies, especially for construction companies.
 This is deeply rooted in traditional norms and skepticism about new methods.
 Doubts about the reliability and practicality of digital tools, coupled with unclear communication of their advantages, can make innovation seem more disruptive than helpful.
 This barrier can be overcome through information, research, strong stakeholder buy-in, and proper employee training.

 The industry overall is unfortunately facing workforce shortages.
 According to an Associated Builders and Contractors analysis of data from the U.S. Bureau of Labor Statistics’ Job Openings and Labor Turnover Survey (JOLTS), there were an average of 445,000 job openings per month during the last quarter of 2023